 Periodontal disease is an inflammation of the periodontium – the tissues surrounding the teeth described above.
 Periodontal disease is caused by plaque – the sticky bacteria-laden coating on the tooth surface – and the body’s response to those bacteria and the toxins they release.
 As the immune system responds to the plaque, the gums become inflamed.
 This is the first phase of periodontal disease: gingivitis.
 As the inflammation progresses, the second phase of periodontal disease – periodontitis – occurs.
 Periodontitis is a condition where both soft and bony tissues are affected, and cats may develop receding gums, bone loss, and periodontal ligament damage.
 If not removed, plaque mineralizes into tartar (also called calculus) in a few days.
 Calculus requires mechanical removal.

 A thorough feline dental cleaning requires that your cat be anesthetized.
 At The Cat Doctor, we perform blood tests to make certain that all body organs are functioning properly so that your cat can be anesthetized safely.
-While under anesthesia, your cat will be gently warmed, facilitating a faster recovery, and body core temperature will be closely monitored.
-An EKG, blood pressure monitor and a pulse oximeter are hooked up to your cat to monitor heart and lung function during the dental procedure.
+An EKG machine and a pulse oximeter are hooked up to your cat to monitor heart and lung function during the dental procedure.
 Dental prophylaxis involves examining each tooth, scaling to remove all plaque and tartar, polishing and smoothing the surface of the tooth to reduce future plaque buildup, and if necessary, extraction of diseased teeth.
-Your cat also receives an extended-release pain medication prior to the procedure and an injection of both a long-acting antibiotic and a long-acting anti inflammatory, if appropriate.
+Your cat also receives pain medication prior to the procedure, antibiotics and an anti inflammatory if indicated.

 Providing proper dental care for your cat can protect him from pain and serious illness.
 Your cat will have fresh breath, be more comfortable eating, and enjoy his meals more.
 He will have the opportunity to enjoy better health and live a long and happier life.

 Our dental suite is equipped with a high speed drill and a dental x-ray machine that provides digital imaging.
+While under anesthesia, your cat will be gently warmed, facilitating a fast recovery and will be monitored with an anesthesia monitor that provides real time heart rate, pulse oximetry, respiratory rate and body temperature.
 Though we are happiest cleaning and polishing your cat’s teeth, we are trained and prepared to perform extractions if indicated.